PavanRangani/docs/docs/prd/investments/IPS.md

 ## Restore unsaved changes

 - System keeps track of changes which are not saved.
-- At the time of leaving current action (Add/edit/Amend)  without save, System will store unsaved changes in local storage.
+- When user leave the IPS page (Add/edit/Amend)  without CANCEL action, System will store unsaved changes in local storage.
-- When user performs any action (Add/Edit/Amend), System will check if there is any unsaved changes available in local storage or not.
+- When user performs any action like Add/Edit/Amend, System will check if there is any unsaved changes available in local storage or not.
 If any unsaved changes found in local storage, System asks user about restore unsaved changes.
 On confirmation of user, System restores unsaved changes.

 ## UX Requirement